Ouranosinc/xclim/.github/CONTRIBUTING.rst

       In addition to the ``atmos_ds`` fixture, only datasets that can be accessed with :py:func:`xclim.testing.open_dataset` should be used.
     * Tests are added in the most relevant ``xclim/testing/tests/test_{variable}.py`` file.

-5. Add french translations
+5. Add French translations

     xclim comes with an internationalization module and all "official" indicators (those in ``xclim.atmos.indicators``) must have a french translation added to ``xclim/data/fr.json``.
-    This part can be done by the core team after you open a PR.
+    This part can be done by the core team after you open a Pull Request.

 General notes for implementing new bias-adjustment methods:

 * Method are implemented as classes in ``xclim/sdba/adjustment.py``.
 * If the algorithm gets complicated and would generate many dask tasks, it should be implemented as functions wrapped by :py:func:`~xclim.sdba.map_blocks` or :py:func:`~xclim.sdba.map_groups` in ``xclim/sdba/_adjustment.py``.
 * xclim doesn't implement monolithic multi-parameter methods, but rather smaller modular functions to construct post-processing workflows.

 Report Bugs